Bartozzz/bartozzz.github.io/_posts/2018-04-29-publishing-packages-to-npm.md

 bar["methodD".split("").reverse().join("")]();
 {% endhighlight %}

-As you can see, `methodA` and `methodB` can be statically determined as being used at compile time, but this is not be the case for the last two property accessors.
+As you can see, `methodA` and `methodB` can be statically determined as being used at compile time, but this is not be the case for the last two cases.
 A potential solution to this problem could be to import methods separately and call them with an instance:

 {% highlight javascript %}
 import Foo, { methodA, methodB } from "foo";